scottvr/KNIFE/docs/README.md

 ## Some actual documentation

 [A Quick Start Guide](QUICK_START.md) is available, but the "quickest" way to start is to just jump in.
 Look at the screen, and press the `?` key.
 This will tell you how to do everything else.
-But, if you feel lost because you expect drop down menus with words and such on them, try reading the Quisckstart first.
+But, if you feel lost because you expect drop down menus with words and such on them, try reading the Quickstart first.

-For those that find it easy to navigate your way around the app, you might be interested in learning about [more advanced topics](REFERENCE.md), but again - you can just explore by clikcing things and pressing keys; you will learn quicklly that way.
+For those that find it easy to navigate your way around the app, you might be interested in learning about [more advanced topics](REFERENCE.md), but again - you can just explore by clikcing things and pressing keys; you will learn quickly that way.

 If you want the full boxed-manual treatment, start here: